-Dr. Anil K. Sood is professor in the Departments of Gynecologic Oncology and Cancer Biology and co-director of the Center for RNA Interference and Non-Coding RNA at the M. D. Anderson Cancer Center.
-He is also Director of the multi-disciplinary Blanton-Davis Ovarian Cancer Research Program and Vice Chair for Translational Research in the Department of Gynecologic Oncology.
+Dr. Anil K. Sood is Professor and Vice Chair for Translational Research in the Departments of Gynecologic Oncology and Cancer Biology and co-director of the Center for RNA Interference and Non-Coding RNA at the M. D. Anderson Cancer Center.
+He is also Director of the multi-disciplinary Blanton-Davis Ovarian Cancer Research Program.
 Dr. Sood received his medical degree from the University of North Carolina, Chapel Hill, North Carolina.
-His research is focused in three main areas: 1) effect of neuroendocrine stress hormones on ovarian cancer growth and progression, 2) development of new strategies for in vivo siRNA delivery, and 3) development of novel anti-vascular therapeutic approaches.
-Dr. Sood has received major recognition for his research accomplishments including the Hunter Award, the Margaret Greenfield/Carmel Cohen Excellence in Ovarian Cancer Research Prize, and the GCF/Claudia Cohen Research Prize for Outstanding Gynecologic Cancer Researcher.
-Dr. Sood has published numerous peer-reviewed articles and book chapters, and he serves on the editorial board for several journals and as a reviewer for many others.
-He was recently elected to the American Society for Clinical Investigation, an honor society for physician-scientists.
-Dr. Sood is actively involved in teaching graduate students and clinical fellows.
-He is a member of The University of Texas Graduate School of Biomedical Sciences and teaches classes related to cancer cell signaling pathways.
+His research is focused in three main areas: 1) effects of neuroendocrine stress hormones on ovarian cancer growth and progression, 2) development of new strategies for in vivo siRNA delivery, and 3) development of novel anti-vascular therapeutic approaches.
+Dr. Sood has received major recognition for his research accomplishments including the Hunter Award, the Margaret Greenfield/Carmel Cohen Excellence in Ovarian Cancer Research Prize, and the GCF/Claudia Cohen Research Foundation Prize for Outstanding Gynecologic Cancer Researcher.
+Dr. Sood has published numerous peer-reviewed articles and has authored and co-authored several book chapters, and he serves on the editorial board for several journals and as a reviewer for many others.
+He is an elected member of the American Society for Clinical Investigation (ASCI) and an elected fellow of the American Association for the Advancement of Science (AAAS.

 Dr. Michael Antoni, PhD is Sylvester Distinguished Professor of Psychology and Psychiatry and Behavioral Sciences, Program Leader of the Biobehavioral Oncology multidisciplinary research program at the Sylvester Comprehensive Cancer Center (SCCC), and a licensed psychologist in the State of Florida.
 Since he joined the University in 1987, Dr. Antoni has received extensive extramural support from NIH and published over 400 journal articles, books, book chapters and abstracts on studies testing the effects of stress factors, social resources and stress management interventions on psychological adjustment, biological processes, and clinical health outcomes in chronic diseases such as HIV/AIDS, chronic fatigue syndrome, and breast, prostate and cervical neoplasias.
 Dr. Antoni received the Early Career Research Awards from the Society of Behavioral Medicine and the American Psychological Association, and is a Fellow in the Society of Behavioral Medicine.
 Dr. Antoni has for the past 10 years served as Associate Editor for two interdisciplinary behavioral medicine journals: International Journal of Behavioral Medicine and Psychology and Health, and has served on the Editorial boards of numerous scientific journals.